RamiKrispin/awesome-ds-setting/README.md

 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k
 ```

 And then change the theme setting on the `~/.zshrc` by `ZSH_THEME="powerlevel10k/powerlevel10k"`.
-After restarting the terminal, and reopening it, you will a sequence of questions that enables you to set the theme setting:
+After restarting the terminal, and reopening it you will a sequence of questions that enables you to set the theme setting:

 ``` zsh